 1) How long did the campaign run?

 Ideally you would like to have results over an entire month, but you can also look at campaigns after just 2 weeks.
-For the month, the ideal frequency is around 3.5 - 4 and for 2 weeks it would be 2 or less.
+For the month, the ideal frequency is around 3.5 - 4 and for 2 weeks it would be 2, give or take.

 2) What was the overall spend?